Charles Schwab vs Merrill Lynch

 Mobile Trading

-Schwab clients get to use two apps.
-There is a main app and a thinkorswim app.
-The latter platform is designed for heavy-duty trading and is the only one of the two that can submit orders for futures and forex.
-Really advanced charts will be found on the thinkorswim app with more than 400 technical studies.
-Both apps have mobile check deposit and a great deal of market news.
+Schwab customers can use two apps: a main app and a thinkorswim app.
+The thinkorswim app is made for serious traders and is the only one that lets you trade futures and forex.
+This app has very advanced charts with more than 400 technical studies.
+Both Schwab apps include mobile check deposit and lots of market news.

 Merrill Edge has just one app.
-It delivers a lot of personal-finance tools, thanks to its partnership with Bank of America.
-For example, we found a Life Plan® device that is useful for goal setting.
-For actual trading, there are horizontal charts with many graphing tools, option chains, and a trade ticket with trailing and stop orders.
+It offers a lot of personal finance tools because of its link with Bank of America.
+For example, there is a Life Plan® tool that helps you set goals.
+For trading, the app has horizontal charts with many tools, option chains, and a trade ticket with trailing and stop orders.

 Winner: Schwab